How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 The Problem?

-My client is also worried about seeming undesirable or bland interior designs in other people’s eyes.
+My client also worries about seeing undesirable or bland designs in other people’s eyes.
 She uttered, “I already have a tough time looking for love as it is.
 With my crazy friends on the side, they can at least make me look cool.”

-The lack of self-confidence was evident in her choice of words becomes an important element.
-It could be surprising, especially if you saw how elegant my client was, but it was more common than you assumed among beautiful individuals.
-Although they knew that they looked good, they could not believe that they could be enough.
+The lack of self-confidence was evident in her choice of words, which became an important element.
+It could be surprising, especially if you saw my client’s elegance, but it was more common than you assumed among beautiful individuals.
+Although they knew they looked good, they could not believe they could be enough.

-So, I reminded my client, “I know you know based on design experience that subdued colors are not an awful wall color in a house.
+So, I reminded my client, “I know you know, based on design experience, that subdued colors are not an awful wall color in a house.
 More often than not, they make a therapist’s office room or office space look lovely and lively.
-In life, please try not to think that people will only pay attention to you because of your friends.”
+Please try not to think that people will only pay attention to you because of your friends.”

 Having fewer people in your life can most likely make your relationships more significant than ever.